bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 To take advantage, all you need to do is rebuild a build with remote access enabled and follow the instructions to access the build machine during the build.

+{% include message_box.html type="important" title="Authorization" content="Users who have the `Testers/QA` roles on the app are NOT be able to use remote access."%}

 ### Remote access with SSH

 1. Go to the build page.